jwhunt19/spotify-csv-exporter/README.md

   **Important Notes**:
   - GitHub Pages Setup: The first time you deploy, you may need to set up GitHub Pages in the repository settings.
 Select the gh-pages branch as the source for GitHub Pages.
   - No Manual Deployment Needed: With this setup, there's no need for manual deployment commands (npm run deploy).
 The GitHub Actions workflow handles the build and deployment automatically.
-  - Initial Branch Setup: You don't need to manually create the gh-pages branch.
+  - Initial Branch Setup: You don't need to create the gh-pages branch manually.
 The GitHub Actions workflow will create and push to this branch on its first successful run.
+  - The app will initially only be usable by the Spotify account used to create the Spotify App.
+You may add up to 25 users in the App settings from the Spotify Dashboard.

 ## Usage